Before You Choose: The Brutally Honest Ex Factor vs. Text Your Ex Back Review (2026)

 Let’s address the elephant in the room.
 Do these programs teach you to be manipulative?

 Here’s the truth: A tool is only as good or as bad as the person using it.
-A hammer can build a house or it can break a window.
+A hammer can build a house or break a window.

-These programs provide you with scripts and techniques that are based on human psychology.
+These programs provide scripts and techniques rooted in human psychology.
 They work.
-But they only lead to a lasting, healthy relationship if they are backed by genuine change and authentic feelings.
+But they only lead to a lasting, healthy relationship if they’re backed by genuine change and authentic feelings.

 If you use a “Best of the Relationship” text from Fiore’s program to remind your ex of a time you were happy, it only works if you genuinely cherish that memory and want to create more like it.